 Cross-Country Skiing at Kawartha Nordic Ski Club

 Kawartha Nordic Ski Club was founded in 1976, and it now draws hundreds of cross-country skiers annually.
 With 46 km of ski trails and 9 km of snowshoe trails, it has offerings for all tastes and abilities.
 The extensive network allows for skate skiing, groomed classic, backcountry, and even night skiing options, so there’s a chance to try something new even for someone who’s been at this for awhile.
 If you’ve got a budding skier on your gift list, a lesson might be a thoughtful way to enhance their experience.
 Private, semi-private and group options are available for either classic or skate styles.
 At just 40 minutes north of Peterborough and 90 minutes from Toronto, this is one of the best ways to get a serious outdoor experience without traveling deep into the bush.

 The Cameco Capitol Arts Centre in Port Hope looks great even before you make it inside, and the 380-seat theatre will seriously impress any history buff.
 Built in 1930, many classic Art Deco flourishes remain — check out the theatre’s History Page for details on the vintage “atmospheric theatre” techniques used to simulate outdoor spaces.
 These days the Capitol is home to diverse professional live theatre shows and concerts.
-Tickets go on sale for the 2019 season in November, so visit the Capitol website for the latest details on programming.
+Visit the Capitol website for the latest details on programming.
 If you’re looking to really treat your guests, note that the Capitol partners with local businesses, and ticket purchases may entitle the bearer to discounts on a pre- or post-show dinner.
 To make this trip an overnight, consider the Waddell or the Carlyle, both historic properties with luxurious rooms within walking distance of the theatre.

 Port Hope Links